sssshyam/shreeshyamsilver/SUPABASE_GUIDE.md

 {
   "slug": "benefits-of-silver-utensils",
-  "title": "The Health Benefits of Using Silver Utensils", "excerpt": "Discover the ancient wisdom behind using pure silver utensils...", "content": "Silver has been used for centuries in Indian households...", "image": "https://images.unsplash.com/photo-1610701596007-11502861dcfa?w=1200&h=600&fit=crop", "author": "Dr. Meera Iyer",
+  "title": "The Health Benefits of Using Silver Utensils", "excerpt": "Discover the ancient wisdom behind using Silver Plated utensils...", "content": "Silver has been used for centuries in Indian households...", "image": "https://images.unsplash.com/photo-1610701596007-11502861dcfa?w=1200&h=600&fit=crop", "author": "Dr. Meera Iyer",